SMR Neurofeedback: The Calm-Alert Brainwave That Trains Sleep, Focus, and Self-Control

 If neurofeedback had a "foundation protocol," it's SMR.

-When you get SMR training right, sleep gets easier, attention gets steadier, memory consolidation improves, and the nervous system stops behaving like it's constantly bracing for impact.
-The key is precision: narrow frequency bands, consistent dosing, and careful attention to individual response patterns.
+It's not magic.
+It's a training target that maps onto a real mechanism: enhanced thalamocortical gating through spindle circuit strengthening.
+When you get that right, sleep gets easier, attention gets steadier, memory consolidation improves, and the nervous system stops behaving like it's constantly bracing for impact.

 References (selected)